Publications

 Sustainable Energy, Grids and Networks, Volume 34, 2023

-Forecasting Energy analytics
+Energy analytics

 Peak shaving in distribution networks using stationary energy storage systems: A Swiss case study